 By Marie Chazoule

 Masking.
-As skincare junkies, we know how important masking is.
+As for skincare junkies, we know how important putting a face mask on is for your mental wellbeing and your skin.
 And, there are so many options to choose from!
 We have masks that brighten, soothe, retexturize, soften, clarify, purify, hydrate, firm, peel, lift, detox, etc. Masking for me is a huge pleasure that I like to partake in a solid 4 times per week.

 If I want to see results from one particular AHA/BHA mask, and it’s the kind of mask that can only be used once a week, into the Wednesday slot it goes, for as long as I am able to determine whether or not it works for my skin.
 For me, masking is a ritual.
 It’s those 30 minutes that I take out of my day to just sit there in all the good gooeyness that is a face mask.